-- How to assess the value of a spouse’s shares in the family business on divorce.
+- Find out how to assess the value of a spouse’s shares in the family business on divorce.
 This is particularly difficult if they are a minority shareholder, or where other family members hold the other shares;

-- A spouse who was a ‘sleeping partner’ in the business during the marriage, in order to maximise tax advantages, suddenly ‘waking up’ on divorce and attempting to interfere with the running of the company, or challenging past transactions;
+- A spouse who was a ‘sleeping partner’ in the business during the marriage, in order to maximise tax advantages, may suddenly ‘wake up’ on divorce and attempt to interfere with the running of the company, or challenge past transactions;

 - Where a spouse is also an employee of the family business the spouse has rights and claims as an employee, as well as potential spousal maintenance claims;

 - Any dispute between spouses over a family business tends to unsettle the other directors, shareholders and employees of the business, and could even destroy the business itself;

 - What is the right solution to the spouse’s claims against the business?
 Should they get shares, or cash?
 If cash is preferred, how can it be released from the family business on divorce (there are many ways) and the tax treatment of each method needs to be weighed up.